tiuscia/happy-bday/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## //TODO:
+## // TODO:

-- save data in cookie => in progress
+- save data in cookie => done
-- add a limit of number for the wins
+- add a limit of number for the wins => done
-- add a countdown when the user wins, max 5min to get the drink
+- add a countdown when the user wins, max 5mins to get the drink
+- handle enter key on input (only for desktop)
 - progressive web app